 The Idea Monkey asks:

-How is history related to journalism?
+How is information related to broadcasting?

-How is journalism related to history?
+How is broadcasting related to information?

 |Idea Monkey's originality rating:|| |